oliverjm1/RL/README.md

 ### 1. Cloning This Repoository

-Still in terminal, navigate to where you would like to save this folder.
+In your terminal, navigate to where you would like to save this repository.
 Then do:

 `git clone https://github.com/oliverjm1/RL.git`